 Covid safety guidance for returning to our church buildings

-We are delighted to announce that we plan to resume worship in our church buildings from Palm Sunday, 28 March, with social distancing measures in place and with everyone wearing a face covering.
-Please refer to the 'Services and events' page for details of services and how to book for Palm Sunday and Easter Sunday.
+We are delighted to have resumed worship in our church buildings, with social distancing measures in place and with everyone wearing a face covering.
+Please refer to the 'Services and events' page for details of services.

 The restrictions currently in place mean that people attending church services must only sit with people in their household or support bubble and “…must not join any other group or mingle with any other person from another group.”

 Please note: if you or anyone in your household is unwell with any of the symptoms of Covid-19 please follow NHS guidelines by isolating as instructed.
 Please do not come to any worship services or church activities if you have anything like a cold or flu bug or anything else that might be contagious.